biobobot/positest/README.md

 Installation
 ------------

-Before all you need to install some instruments for site to be workable First one it is the python it self of course.
+Before all you need to install some instruments for site to be workable.
+First one it is the python it self of course.

     $sudo apt-get install python3